dmlc/xgboost/doc/build.rst

 Building From Source
 ####################

-This page gives instructions on how to build and install XGBoost from scratch on various systems.
+This page gives instructions on how to build and install XGBoost from the source code on various systems.
 If the instructions do not work for you, please feel free to ask questions at `the user forum <https://discuss.xgboost.ai>`_.